evilC/LogSync/README.md

 Then we just rig the code so that when one view is scrolled by the user, the other log views are scrolled to match.

 ## Usage
+Note that currently, LogSync only supports logs with timestamps in the format
+`YYYY-MM-DD HH:MM:SS.FFF` (FFF = milliseconds)
+This will be configurable at some point in the future.

 ### GUI
 1. Double-click LogSync.exe
 2. Click `Load Logs...`